CaptainToTo/unity-style-guide/Styling.md

 Variable names should NOT be single characters unless it is obvious what their purpose is, such as using `i` for the iterator in a for-loop.

-Assembly definitions should ALWAYS have the same name as the namespace it's encompassing.
+Any assembly definition should ALWAYS have the same name as the namespace it's encompassing.

 ## Code Comments